 Frequently Asked Questions

-FAQS about Social Security Disability Benefits, Claims, Appeals, Applications and more.
+FAQS about Social Security Disability, Workers’ Compensation Claims, Veterans’ Disability Benefits and more.

-When it comes to Social Security Disability, you want a knowledgeable attorney on your side who knows the intricate ins and outs of the Social Security System.
-We have compiled a list of frequently asked questions to give you answers about your Social Security Disability case.
+When it comes to Social Security Disability, Workers’ Compensation and Veterans’ Benefits you want a knowledgeable attorney on your side who knows the intricate ins and outs of the system.
+We have compiled a list of frequently asked questions to give you answers about your case.

 You must report your injury immediately.
 By law, you have thirty (30) days to report your injury, or your claim may be denied for failure to notify your employer.
 However, there are some exceptions to the notification requirement, those can be found in §440.185.
 Fla.
 Stat.